wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 Darwin was a workaholic, and he was not always committed to the idea of marriage.
 Prior to "the day", Darwin spent 5 years traveling around the world on the ship HMS Beagle.
 He worked incessantly and his health suffered as a result.
 At one point, he noted that he had "an uncomfortable palpitation of the heart", and was advised by his doctor to stop all work immediately.

 A few months prior to his proposal, on April 7, 1838, Darwin mused on the Pros and Cons of marriage.
-[You can read his journal entries here.](https://www.darwinproject.ac.uk/tags/about-darwin/family-life/darwin-marriage) What spoke to me wasn't so much the timeless, and perhaps false, cultural tension between family and career, but the incredibly rational way he approached the question of marriage, in a way that is strange for the modern era.
+[You can read his journal entries here.](https://www.darwinproject.ac.uk/tags/about-darwin/family-life/darwin-marriage) What spoke to me wasn't so much the timeless cultural tension between family and career, but the incredibly rational way he approached the question of marriage.